-Rolling: The metal billet is reduced in thickness in the hot roll mills and further reduced to sheets, bars and rods by cold rolling.
+Rolling: The steel billet or slab is reduced in thickness in the hot roll mills and further reduced to sheets, bars and rods by cold rolling.
 Wire is produced by cold drawing steel rod.

 Pickling: To prepare the steel for cold rolling or drawing, pickling (usually acid pickling with sulphuric or hydrochloric acid) is carried out to remove oxides and scale from the surface of the steel.